 We can change this by freeing land currently locked up in single-family, large lot zoning citywide for multi-family homes like duplexes, stacked flats, cottage and row houses, and allowing “corner store” commercial and cultural space.

 This is why we need to step up and #RezoneSeattle now.

 To learn more:

 The Sightline Institute has documented nearly a century of “downzoning Seattle” here.

 Zoning that prohibits multi-family homes and requires large lot sizes is called “exclusionary zoning”– learn why here.

-Seattle’s comprehensive plan tallies up zoning by what’s been built on lots on page 421 in the Land Use appendix here: 18,818 zoned “Single Family” versus 3,159 built “Multifamily.”
+Seattle’s comprehensive plan tallies up zoning by what’s been built on lots on page 421 in the Land Use appendix here: 18,818 is built “Single Family” versus 3,159 built “Multifamily.”
 Because of downzoning, some of those multi-family homes would be illegal to build (or rebuild) today.
 This analysis of a 2015 city zoned capacity document finds 24,699 acres zoned single family.

 Seattle’s current definition of single family zoning is here.